Tp9877/GNR638_Assignment_5/README.md

                      └──────────────────────────┘

-  Above is representation of heirarichal vae that is implemented by us in the code.
+  Above is representation of  Hierarchical Variational Autoencoder that is implemented by us in the code.